Pancreatitis in dogs

 In most cases, pancreatitis is a mild condition and the dog is likely to make a full recovery.
 Once the animal has spent a few days in hospital under observation, it’s likely that he will be returned to you without any serious lasting effects.

 However, if the condition isn’t diagnosed early and it becomes severe, treatment options are more limited.
-Pancreatitis can cause the surrounding organs to become inflamed and can even affect the brain.

 Prevention of pancreatitis in dogs

-In order to prevent the onset of pancreatitis, vets suggest that obese dogs be put on a strict diet that excludes unnecessary fatty components and treats.
+To prevent the onset of pancreatitis, vets suggest that obese dogs be put on a strict diet that excludes unnecessary fatty components and treats.
 It’s also recommended that dogs are fed twice a day rather than one big meal at one time.
 It’s best to not feed dogs immediately before they are likely to go to sleep.
 A high level of carbohydrates in the diet is also a concern and should be monitored closely.

 Outside of a healthy diet and exercise regime, it’s thought that some of the causes are simply genetic and cannot be avoided.
 The best way to prevent your dog from developing pancreatitis is to have them checked by the vet regularly.